danieledapo/danieledapo.github.io/content/post/jv.md

 characters.

 Initially I thought this was the easiest part of the project, but I was so wrong.
-This was the most annoying and energy consuming part of the project.
+This was the most annoying and energy consuming part of it.

 ## Tabs

-I can live without supporting Unicode characters, but I do want to support tabs mostly for a matter of honour.
+If I can live without supporting Unicode characters, I do want to support tabs mostly for a matter of honour.
 I think tabs should not be used anymore because they're a thing of the past, but lots of software(e.g. Go, Make, the Linux kernel, etc...) do not agree and instead they make heavy use of tabs.